mpaperno/MSFSTouchPortalPlugin/README.md

 Here is a list of known pages which use this plugin.
 In no particular order, no endorsement, nor have I necessarily tried/tested all these.
 YMMV.

 * [Pages, Buttons, & Graphics](https://github.com/mpaperno/MSFSTouchPortalPlugin/wiki/Pages-Buttons-and-Graphics) in the Wiki
-* [Touch Portal page for TBM 930](https://flightsim.to/file/37413/touch-portal-page-for-tbm-930) by GoodSeb @ flightsim.to
 * [FltSim-msfs2020-Control](https://github.com/HiDTH/FltSim-msfs2020-Control) by HiDTH @ GitHub<br />
   (**Page background graphic will cause issues, especially on iOS.**
   [Get a replacement here.](https://github.com/mpaperno/MSFSTouchPortalPlugin/wiki/Pages-Buttons-and-Graphics#replacement-for-hidths-fltsim-msfs2020-control-page-backgrounds)
   This is a cool page, but is complex and somewhat outdated, and some parts may not work properly!
 The author seems to have stopped updates/support for it.)
-* [Touch Portal Page H145](https://flightsim.to/file/35625/touch-portal-page-h145) by edheronde @ flighsim.to
+* [Touch Portal Page H145](https://flightsim.to/file/35625/touch-portal-page-h145) by redheronde @ flighsim.to
 * [Touch Portal Page "Piston Single"](https://flightsim.to/file/7394/touch-portal-page-piston-single) by yushu @ flightsim.to
 * [Touch Portal Page for Fenix A320](https://flightsim.to/file/35834/touch-portal-page-for-fenix-a320) by FFEENNIIXX @ flightsim.to
 * [MSFSTouchPortalPages](https://github.com/FordMustang0288/MSFSTouchPortalPages) by FordMustang0288 @ GitHub
 * [Special page for A32NX](https://www.simvol.org/en/downloads/miscellaneous/touch-portal-special-page-a32nx) by Pacha35 @ SimVol
 * [A320neo FlyByWire + CJ4 Working Title](https://flightsim.to/file/7406/touchportal-a320neo-flybywire) by fgrooten @ flightsim.to
+* [Touch Portal Page FCU and EFIS for FBWA32NX](https://flightsim.to/file/38012/touch-portal-page-fcu-and-efis-for-fbwa32nx) by Condor7777 @ flightsim.to
+* [Touch Portal page for TBM 930](https://flightsim.to/file/37413/touch-portal-page-for-tbm-930) by GoodSeb @ flightsim.to
+* [Touch Portal pages for FlyByWire A32NX](https://flightsim.to/file/40431/touch-portal-pages-for-flybywire-a32nx) by GoodSeb @ flightsim.to
+* [Touch Portal page for KODIAK 100](https://flightsim.to/file/38161/touch-portal-page-for-kodiak-100) by GoodSeb @ flightsim.to
+* [Touch Portal pages for CJ4 Working Title](https://flightsim.to/file/42677/touch-portal-pages-for-cj4-working-title) by GoodSeb @ flightsim.to
 * [MSFS Throttle Quad - Views - AP](https://github.com/mpaperno/TJoy/tree/main/assets) by mpaperno @ GitHub (requires my TJoy Plugin - [screenshot](https://github.com/mpaperno/TJoy/blob/main/assets/MSFS%20Throttle%20Quad%20-%20Views%20-%20AP.jpeg))

 Please let me know if you publish a page (or buttons/assets) which I could add to this list.